chomupashchuk/ariston-remotethermo-home-assistant-v2/README.md

 #### Sensors
 **Some parameters are not supported on all models**
-  - `account_ch_gas` - gas use summary for CH.
-Not supported on all models.
-  - `account_ch_electricity` - electricity use summary for CH.
-Not supported on all models.
-  - `account_dhw_gas` - gas use summary for DHW.
-Not supported on all models.
-  - `account_dhw_electricity` - electricity use summary for DHW.
-Not supported on all models.
   - `ch_antifreeze_temperature` - CH antifreeze temperature.
   - `ch_detected_temperature` - temperature measured by thermostat.
   - `ch_mode` - mode of CH (`manual` or `scheduled` and others).